chomupashchuk/delete-file-home-assistant/README.md

 `delete.file` is used to delete a file.

 #### attributes:
-- `file` is used to indicate file path.
+- `file` is used to indicate file path. it is a mandatory attribute.

 #### Example
 ```